(April 29, 2020)

 Exclusivity language should be carefully negotiated to afford writers the greatest possible flexibility to take other employment during the period between the mini-room and production.

-Please feel free to contact the Guild’s Agency Department if you wish to discuss mini-room issues.
+Please feel free to contact the Guild’s Contracts Department if you wish to discuss mini-room issues.